ayrt-n/odin-custom-enumerables/README.md

 While compare_methods.rb contains a comparison between custom methods and the originals, this could be improved with testing (have not yet covered section on TDD).

-Additionally, some of the methods (e.g., any?, all?, none?) accept optional pattern arguments which are not included within the custom methods.
+Additionally, some of the methods (e.g., any?, all?, none?) accept an optional pattern argument which I have not included within the custom methods.
 Pattern argument could be added in the future (in which case method would check whether pattern === element) but would require some additional work to adapt the method to accept hashes (in which case method would check whether hash.assoc(key) == pattern, as per Ruby docs).